Nepal Insurance Authority: History

 The result of this initiative was Nepal Beema Samiti (Nepal Insurance Board), which was established on 2026 BS.

-On 2079 B.S (2022 A.D), Nepal Beema Samiti was formally renamed to Nepal Beema Pradhikaran.
+In 2079 B.S.
+(2022 A.D.), Nepal Beema Samiti was formally renamed Nepal Beema Pradhikaran following the enactment of the Insurance Act, 2079 B.S.

-Roles and Responsibilities
+Roles and responsibilities

 As the official regulator of the insurance industry, Beema Pradhikaran undertakes the following roles and responsibilities: